 The new Google map ads take valuable organic real estate.
 Just like how Google ads changed organic results placed in the top search, Google map adds can affect Google local results as well

 If you want excellent local search results, you need to focus us on getting more local citations and positive reviews for your Google local page.
 If you do not have the Google local page, make sure to register through Google My Business.

-As Google continues to update their search algorithm, it is imperative to know how to use their system to get search traffic.
+As Google continues to update their search algorithm, it is imperative to know how to use their system to get organic search traffic.
 The more you can stay on top of updates like this, the more you can beat your competition at search.